topo-gps/topo-gps-manual/en/miscellaneous/devices.rst

 Apple watch
 -----------
 Topo GPS is available for Apple Watch.
-If you have installed the companion iPhone app from the AppStore, you can install Topo GPS on your watch from the Apple Watch app on your iPhone.
+If you have installed the companion iPhone app from the AppStore <https://apps.apple.com/app/id578960575>`_, you can install Topo GPS on your Apple watch from the Apple Watch app on your iPhone.

 Macbook / MacOS
 ---------------
-Topo GPS is specially optimized for MacOS, and available in the Mac AppStore.
+Topo GPS is specially optimized for MacOS, and available in the `Mac AppStore <https://apps.apple.com/app/id578960575>`_.
 There is synchronization of purchases and routes and points between your Mac and your iPhone and iPad.

 Android smartphone/tablet
 -------------------------